-If the project is expected to generate revenues through tariffs or charges borne by users, please give details of charges (types and level of charges, principle or Community legislation on the basis of
+If the project is expected to generate revenues through tariffs or charges borne by users, please give details of charges (types and level of charges, principle or Community legislation on the basis of which the charges have been established).

 Do the charges cover the operational costs and depreciation of the project?
 Fill the text box.
 Extend the text box as necessary.